questbook/blog/content/posts/announcing-klaytn-partnership.md

 draft: true
 ---

-We are delighted to announce Questbook is now the official Grants and Bounty partner for *Klaytn*!
+We are delighted to announce Questbook is now the official Grants and Bounty partner for *Klaytn*! _All_ the grants and bounties from Klaytn ecosystem will now be disbursed via Questbook.

 # What this means for the community
 ## Single Home